 It really didn’t matter who you had arrived with – what mattered was everyone wanted someone to talk to about whether or not to take Diamox, tips on altitude, share lollies, etc etc.

-I also travelled with Exodus to Everest Base Camp whcih was quite the experience.
-The tend to be my preferrred singles travel company.
+I also travelled with Exodus to Everest Base Camp which was quite the experience.
+They tend to be my preferrred singles travel company.